SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 See your dentist every 6 months, also.

-If you are taking insulin, your provider will also examine your skin to look for signs of reactions to insulin at your injection sites.
+If you are taking insulin or other injections, your provider will also examine your skin to look for signs of reactions to insulin at your injection sites.
 These may be hard areas or areas where fat under the skin has formed a lump.

 Your provider may also check your abdomen for signs of an enlarged liver.